DataDog/integrations-core/openai/README.md

 <!-- xxx tab "Python" xxx -->

 ### Installation

+NOTE: This section is overwritten by the openai configuration component exported in web-ui.
+Make sure to update the markdown / code there to see any changes take effect on the tile.

 1. Enable APM and StatsD in your Datadog Agent.
 For example, in Docker: